devtut/generate/docs/python/getting-started-with-python-language.md

 You should see `Hello, World` printed to the console.

 You can also substitute `hello.py` with the path to your file.
-For example, if you have the file in your home directory and your user is "user" on Linux, you can type `python /home/user/hello.py`.
+For example, if you have the file in your home directory and your user is &quot;user&quot; on Linux, you can type `python /home/user/hello.py`.

 ### Launch an interactive Python shell

 By executing (running) the `python` command in your terminal, you are presented with an interactive Python shell.
-This is also known as the [Python Interpreter](http://web.archive.org/web/20170405225002/https://docs.python.org/3.6/tutorial/interpreter.html) or  a REPL (for 'Read Evaluate Print Loop').
+This is also known as the [Python Interpreter](https://docs.python.org/3.6/tutorial/interpreter.html) or  a REPL (for 'Read Evaluate Print Loop').

 ```
 $ python
 Python 2.7.12 (default, Jun 28 2016, 08:46:01)
 [GCC 6.1.1 20160602] on linux
-Type "help", "copyright", "credits" or "license" for more information.
+Type &quot;help&quot;, &quot;copyright&quot;, &quot;credits&quot; or &quot;license&quot; for more information.
-&gt;&gt;&gt; print 'Hello, World'
+>>> print 'Hello, World'
 Hello, World
-&gt;&gt;&gt;
+>>>

 ```